Frequently Asked Questions

 Where’s the food?

-Stop by the Food Chain at Witwen Park for ready-to-eat options, local delicacies and ferments from an array of vendors.
+Stop by the Food Chain at Witwen Park for ready-to-eat options & local delicacies from an array of vendors.
 Music, conversations, and an art shop too!
-Beer & Cider Tent open on weekends.
-You can check out this list of restaurants, taverns & cafes and also refer to the detailed Trailhead bubbles on the printed Map.
+Area restaurants, taverns & cafes can also be found in our Visitors' Guide.

 What about cell phone service or WiFi?